 - 1. Interrupted by a READ (with or without auto precharge): A READ to bank m will interrupt a WRITE on bank n when registered, with the data-out appearing CL later.
 The precharge to bank n will begin after ^tWR is met, where ^tWR begins when the READ to bank m is registered.
-The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m (Figure 33). - 2.
+The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m (see Figure 31 on page 39). - 2.
 Interrupted by a WRITE (with or without auto precharge): A WRITE to bank m will interrupt a WRITE on bank n when registered.
 The precharge to bank n will begin after ^tWR is met, where ^tWR begins when the WRITE to bank m is registered.
-The last valid data WRITE to bank n will be data registered one clock prior to a WRITE to bank m (Figure 34).
+The last valid data WRITE to bank n will be data registered one clock prior to a WRITE to bank m (see Figure 32 on page 39).